 In the family pictured above, Humphrey (right) scored very high primary school marks but had been sent home from Form 2 of secondary school due to a lack of fees and Form 1 arrears.
 He was set to be unable to complete his education.
 They lived just outside Karatina where they shared a small rental house.
-Mum Lucy (right) shared the single bed each night with little Fidelis and her sisters Phoeby (brown dress) and Ivy (yellow dress) whilst Humphrey and his younger brother Gibson (second left) stayed next door in a small room.
+Mum Lucy shared the single bed each night with little Fidelis and her sisters Phoeby and Ivy whilst Humphrey and his younger brother Gibson stayed next door in a small room.
 Prior to this the family had lived with their grandparents until sadly they both passed away.
 Much to our anger, their uncles chased the family away, refusing to let them stay in the family home or support them in any way.
 This left them homeless until a kind landlord decided to give them a small house temporarily but they then had to move from house to house as they struggle to pay the rent.
 Earning £1.50 at most each day working long hours on a farm, it was pretty much impossible for Lucy to pay school fees – especially Humphrey’s university and Gibson’s secondary school fees - or to ensure that they were all eating regular meals.